Exploiting the Human Peptidome for Novel Antimicrobial and Anticancer Agents

 by Dr. Annika Röcker, Kristina Hopfensperger and Prof. Dr. Frank Kirchhoff

-CRC 1279 Monday Seminar series with Prof. Gerhard Scheuch"The spread of SARS CoV 2 and other viruses through breathing"
+CRC 1279 Monday Seminar series with Prof. Rommie Amaro“Computational Microscopy of SARS-CoV-2“

 For more information and previous CRC1279 Monday Seminars klick here